Shell profits fall as trading hit by volatile markets

 Shell added that income attributable to shareholders was 23% lower, due to the effect of “lower trading and optimisation margin” and decreasing energy prices.

-The firm said it was also impacted by a charge of 509 million dollars (£383 million) related to the UK energy profits levy.
+The firm said it was also impacted by a charge of 509 million dollars (£383 million) related to the UK energy profits levy, which took place in the first quarter.

+The FTSE 100 company, however, said it would continue to hand significant cash back to its shareholders.

+It announced a 3.5 billion dollar (£2.6 billion) share buyback for the quarter.

 Wael Sawan, chief executive of Shell, said: “Shell generated robust cash flows reflecting strong operational performance in a less favourable macro environment.